 Quick Service Food at Fort Wilderness

-There are three quick service spots at Fort Wilderness.
+There are two quick service spots at Fort Wilderness.

 Meadow Snack Bar is a snack bar located by the feature pool in the Meadow area.
 It is open from 11AM to 5PM and serves sandwiches, hot dogs, and pizza.
 The full menu is here.